aridiosilva/TDD/README.md

 ## Unit Testing

+Unit tests guide code design and allow us to quickly verify that failure modes and logic-flows work as intended.

 ### Basics of Unit testing

 Check that your code is working as expected by creating and running unit tests.
 It's called unit testing because you break down the functionality of your program into discrete testable behaviors that you can test as individual units.